comrumino/cpp-coursework/notes.md

     3. responsibilities class
     4. names of other classes that it will interact with
     5. author name
-* SOLID: Single responsibility, open/closed principle, LSP, Interface segragation, dependency inversion
+* SOLID: Single responsibility, open/closed principle, LSP, Interface segregation, dependency inversion
     * open/close principle: easy to add a new concrete component

-## Implementation Considerations: Misc
+## Implementation: Miscellaneous
 * move assignment operator should use default implementation for class assignments.
 See [considerations](http://scottmeyers.blogspot.com/2014/06/the-drawbacks-of-implementing-move.html) of using std::swap in move assignment operator
 * performing a copy inside of a function declared with move sematics will cause your coworkers to change careers (e.g. `operator=(T&&)`)
 * `noexcept`, use on move construct, move assign, and swap